shahnozap/shahnozap/README.md

 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python, tools on Data Analysis for beginners
-- 📫 How to reach me shakhnozap@snu.ac.kr
+- 📫 How to reach me DM